 It can be challenging to tackle new languages.
-Learning Hiragana, Katakana, and vocabulary takes time and dedication.
-Learning Kanji takes a lot of time, and a lot more dedication!
+Learning Hiragana, Katakana, and the vocabulary takes time and dedication.
+Learning Kanji takes a lot of time and a lot more dedication!
 Here are tools that I used and some others I recommend to help you get started.
 If you can take a Japanese language class or course that will help keep you motivated and give you an advantage.
 If you can dedicate some time to become self-taught, or study at home, or brush up on your Nihongo (日本語) then these should help.

 I posted some progress on my learning back in the day.
 They might give beginners some inspiration, and you can see them here:

 The first thing I recommend is listening and repeating.
 If you’re traveling to Japan or curious about the language I think the Pimsleur Japanese audio lessons are a great start.
 They helped me a lot.
 I only listened to “Japanese 1”.
 You can even try a free lesson today!

 The next thing I found useful was to study Hiragana.
 When I went to my first Japanese lesson in Japan the book was not in English (romanized), it was in Kana, so I had no idea what was going on and the teacher straight up told me that she had no time to teach me this.
 I could have gone the easier route and did some private lessons but I figured I’d be more dedicated if I taught myself.
 By learning Hiragana the sounds started to make sense and I was able to read children books (don’t laugh! this is serious business!).
 Right after tackling Hiragana I went straight into Katakana.
 Hiragana is used for Japanese words, but Katakana is used for foreign words.
 To learn the characters I used “Kana Pict-o-Graphix: Mnemonics for Japanese Hiragana and Katakana”.